bob9/Chorus32-RH-Plugin/README.md

 python server.py
 ```

-### What Happens Without Hardware
+### Testing Without Chorus32 Hardware (Optional)

-When you run RotorHazard with the Chorus32 plugin but no devices connected:
+You can test the setup before buying or connecting Chorus32 hardware.
+When you run RotorHazard with the Chorus32 plugin installed but no Chorus32 devices connected:

 1. **Plugin Loads Successfully**
    - Check logs for: `Loaded bundled plugin 'interface_chorus32'`